-As an antioxidant, vitamin E protects the body against the oxidation of compounds, which can become harmful.
-It also improves the health of red blood cells, and helps to combat infections and to maintain good intestinal function.
-Vitamin K promotes blood clotting, and aids in bone health.
+An antioxidant, vitamin E protects the body against harmful oxidative damage.
+It also improves the health of red blood cells, helps combat infections, and maintains proper intestinal function.

-Note: Cystic Fibrosis News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis, or treatment.
+Cystic Fibrosis News Today is strictly a news and information website about the disease.
+It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.